Guptasrijal0901/Guptasrijal0901/README.md

 - **Data Structures & Algorithms**
 - **Prompt Development for Generative AI Models**
 - **Other Skills**: Communication, Inclusivity, and Diversity

-## Experience

-**Intern Trainee at Signal and System Centre, Northeastern Railway, Gorakhpur (June 2023)**

-- Analyzed and tested axle counter systems for enhanced train detection.
-- Collaborated with senior engineers to troubleshoot and resolve signal failures.
-- Prepared technical reports and documentation.

-## Achievements

-- Secured 3rd Position in Robokirti '22 - Annual Technical Fest, MMMUT (2022)
-- Among the top 30 best performers in the Web Development Competition by CSI TCET (2022)
-- Selected as a Top 20 Team for Hackathon '23, MMMUT (2023)

-## Certifications

-- **Data Structures & Algorithms** - Apna College [Link](https://example.com)

 ## Contact